Ladybirds

 We are able to administer prescribed medicine from a doctor once your child has been taking it for 48 hours.

 Uniform is not compulsory but does give the children a sense of belonging.
-New uniform can be purchased from Tesco on line.
-Please ask for a leaflet for log in details etc.
+New uniform can be purchased from on line. https://myclothing.com/ladybirds-pre-school/9964.school

 We will provide protective clothing for children when they play with messy activities but we advise you to dress for mess as we do not want to inhibit the children’s creativity by worrying about getting mucky.
 We encourage children to gain the skills which help them to be independent and look after themselves, these include taking themselves to the toilet, taking off and putting on outdoor clothes.
 To build confidence and independence it is important that clothing is easy to use e.g. elasticated waists rather than belts and buttons.
 For outdoor play during the autumn/winter months we will provide waterproof clothing as we access outdoors in all weathers.
 Please ensure your child’s clothes are clearly named to avoid confusion.
 Earrings must be studs.
 Hoops or long earring must be removed prior to the session starting.